h12w/teff/SPEC.md

 in [UTF-8](http://www.unicode.org/versions/latest/ch03.pdf).

-Except `\t` (U+0009), `\n` (U+000A) and `\r` (U+000D), code points less than U+0032 are invalid and should not appear in a TEFF file.
+Except `\t` (U+0009), `\n` (U+000A) and `\r` (U+000D), code points less than U+0020 (space) are invalid and should not appear in a TEFF file.

     char_visible   ::= [^\x00-\x20]
     char_space     ::= [ \t]